Banff Mountain Film Competition

 This award will be chosen by the audience through our voting system during the Festival.

-- The Banff Mountain Film Competition reserves the right to make the final decision on the category of any film entered.
+• The Mountain Film Competition reserves the right to make the final decision on the category of any film entered.

-If your film is selected as a finalist, you will be required to provide a high resolution Finalist Master via Signiant Media Shuttle and you will be contacted by the Festival with instructions on how to upload your film.
-We accept either Avid DNxHD or Apple ProRes 422 at 1920x1080i/p or 1280x720p, in a .mov or .mxf wrapper.
+If your film is selected as a finalist, you will be required to provide a high resolution master via Signiant Media Shuttle and you will be contacted by the Festival with instructions on how to upload your film.
+We accept either Avid DNxHD or Apple ProRes 422 codecs at 1920x1080i/p in a .mov or .mxf wrapper.
 Our preference is to use the 10bit codecs (example: ProRes 422 (HQ) or Avid DNxHD 175X, 185X or 220X – depending on frame-rate).
-Please submit the frame rate that your film was edited in, to a maximum of 30 frames per second.
+Please submit your film with the frame rate that it was edited in, to a maximum of 30 frames per second.
 Audio should be uncompressed PCM, .wav or .aif at 24bit, 48kHz.

 • The Festival Producer will have the option to conform the content to broadcast-quality standardization or, alternatively, to charge a fee (in consultation with entrant) for Banff Centre in-house corrections in the event of substandard submission.

-Film Finalists will need to provide at least three (3) high resolution images from the film to be reproduced, published and/or exhibited for promotional purposes as they pertain to the Mountain Film Competition at Banff Centre.
-All images must be accompanied by film title and photographer credit and will be retained by the Banff Centre Mountain Film and Book Festival archive (please save each image as ‘FILM TITLE, photographer name’ otherwise we will credit photos as ‘image from FILM TITLE’).
-In addition, we request 2 trailers for public viewing; 1 short version 15-60 seconds and 1 longer (over 60 seconds) that we can use on our various marketing platforms.
+If your film is selected as a finalist, you will be asked to provide at least three (3) high resolution images from the film to be reproduced, published and/or exhibited for promotional purposes as they pertain to the Mountain Film Competition at Banff Centre.
+In addition, we will require urls to 2 trailers for public viewing; 1 short version 15-60 seconds and 1 longer (over 60 seconds) that will be used on our various marketing platforms.